codemakerss/512_BigBucks_Proj_Pkg/README.md

 - Update Transaction_Records

-  Note : by running this function, both Stock_Information table and Customer_Information's account balance will be also synchronized
+  Note : by running this function, both Stock_Information table and Customer_Information's account balance will be also synchronized, now can also update the Stock_Price_Daily_Data at the same time

 ```python
 # Example Code